V0nzy/v0nzy.github.io/_posts/2024-02-19-VL-Intercept.md

 I started off with some nmap scans and quickly noticed that it was possible to access the dev share using an SMB null session.
 ![_install](/assets/img/VL-Intercept/null_session_dev.png)

-Using this, I entered the “dev” share and looked through the directories for interesting information.
+Using this, I entered the "dev" share and looked through the directories for interesting information.

 ![_install](/assets/img/VL-Intercept/null_session_dev_2.png)

-Something that stood out to me is that there is a “readme.txt” file which says that the share is checked regularly for updates.
-This immediately made me think of “coerced authentication” being a possibility.
+Something that stood out to me is that there is a "readme.txt" file which says that the share is checked regularly for updates.
+This immediately made me think of "coerced authentication" being a possibility.
 We can craft a malicious .URL file that triggers an authentication request to our SMB listener when someone accesses the share.
 We can then attempt to relay or crack the authentication request.
 I crafted the following .URL payload:

 ```bash
 [InternetShortcut]